Certain things, after all, just aren’t made to go together:

 We hope the above guide will have cleared up the question of where and how you should pack your crampons in different situations.
 Using the above tips will ensure you avoid damaging your gear and help you travel more safely with your crampons in tow.

-If you have any comments or questions about how to pack crampons safely, please drop them in the comments box below.
+If you have any comments or questions, please drop them in the comments box below.
 And if you’d like to share this article with your friend, please feel free to do so!